tmtsoftware/esw-ts/docs/src/main/technical/csw-aas-js.md

 for details.

 - Create new Keycloak client instance
-This instantiation expects config which includes keycloak server url and some application specific config like `realm` and `clientId`. csw-aas-js uses csw location service to resolve keycloak server.
+This instantiation expects config which includes keycloak server URL and some application specific config like `realm` and `clientId`. csw-aas-js uses CSW Location Service to resolve keycloak server.

 Javascript
 :   @@snip [App-config](../../../../example/src/config/AppConfig.ts) { #app-config }